Progreso Yucatan Peninsula, Mexico Travel Guide

 The challenges and joys of this trip build resilience and appreciation for varied experiences.

-May your travels continue to enrich your life and expand your horizons, leaving positive marks wherever you go.
+May your travels continue to add to your life and broaden your horizons, leaving positive marks wherever you go.